Not Everyone Gets In.

 1. Our Eco-Friendly Wine Shipments

 Because we want to preserve our stunning environment as much as possible, our wines move from us to your home in eco-friendly shipments.
 When you become a member of The Club, our wine and cider club, you’ll receive routine shipments of our wines to your front door.
 All of our shipments are carbon neutral certified via our partnership with Vinoshipper!
-In 2022, Vinoshipper offset more than 1,100 metric tons of carbon dioxide emissions, or the equivalent of a years’ worth of driving 250 mid-sized cars.
+In 2022, Vinoshipper offset more than 1,100 metric tons of carbon dioxide emissions, or the equivalent of a year's worth of driving 250 mid-sized cars.

 2. Respect the Wildlife

+A deer in the Great Smoky Mountains National Park.
 If you’re visiting the Smokies, chances are you’ll want to spend some time in the great outdoors exploring everything that makes the region so special.
 That means you may come across some wildlife while you're out exploring the trails or even when driving.
 While it’s fun to snap some photos of these animals to commemorate your visit, make sure to keep your distance and never feed them.
-This will help to keep you safe and ensure the wildlife doesn’t be accustomed to human food and continue to look for more.
+This will help to keep you safe and ensure the wildlife doesn’t become accustomed to human food and continue to look for more.

 3. Keep on Marked Trails

+Hiking trails in the Smoky Mountains of East Tennessee.
 If you go for a hike in Great Smoky Mountains National Park, make sure to stay on the designated trails.
 The trails are designed to give you a safe and easily accessible place to walk while preserving the unmarked areas that surround the trails.
 By keeping on the trails, you avoid damaging vegetation and habitats of the vibrant wildlife, preserving the balance of the ecosystem.

 4. Always Recycle & Never Litter